sagnik150699/civiclens/README.md

 # CivicLens: Community Issue Reporting Platform

 CivicLens is a modern, full-stack web application designed to empower citizens to report civic issues directly to their local government.
-From potholes to broken streetlights, users can quickly submit reports with photos and location data.
+From potholes to broken streetlights, user can quickly submit reports with photos and location data.
 The platform features an administrative dashboard where municipal staff can view, manage, and prioritize these issues.

 This project was built with Firebase Studio.